feurig/Cohen/README.md

 ###MinSysex
 A minimal sysex handler, called by either the maintainence tasks or by MidiEventAvailable(), should handle at a minimum the universal sysex id request and response and a (mma) vender specific sysex to jump to a bootloader.
 This should be expanded to identify the capabilities, architecture, and code loader method, and perhaps a subset of common midi settings (channel,mode etc.) Eventually this sysex subset will form a protocall called "Let's Get Loaded (LGL)"

-This handler should also buffer sysex's that are not directed at the target.
+This handler should also buffer sysex's that and provide hooks for passing them on if they dont belong to the device and for handling them belong to the device but arent handled by MinSysex.

-###Hardware Abstractions.
-Some of the work involved with the LUFA library is to provide feedback for the states of the the usb connection itself.
-This requires a hardware abstraction for each board supported by the library.
-In our use case this  would better be served by providing weak functions to be overridden by user functions.